Image description: Waves coming in on a black sand beach surrounded by lush tropical greenery (Honokalani Beach, Maui, HI)

 * * *

 What type of assessment(s) does Dr. Brittain use?
 Overall, Dr. Brittain uses an approach called Collaborative/Therapeutic Assessment (C/TA) where she and the client/family work as a team to answer the questions that are brought in for the assessment process.
 This collaborative approach tends to be a really positive experience for children, adolescents, and adults and can help people feel more empowered and less "under a microscope."
 The goal of C/TA is never to find things "wrong" with people but to help people understand themselves and their family members better so they can have a life that's closer to the life they want to have.
 For more information about C/TA, check out www.therapeuticassessment.com .
 Within this framework, Dr. Brittain can select any number of specific assessments that will meet your/your family member's needs to answer your assessment questions.
+Dr. Brittain does not do any assessment that involves the court system.

 How long does an assessment take?
 The assessment process can be a bit lengthy.
 We meet with clients once for a consultation and then conduct assessment/testing sessions.
 The amount of time spent on the assessment/testing sessions depends on the questions clients have for the process, the client’s age, and the pace that works well for the client (usually 2-4 appointments for 2-4 hours in length).
 We then meet twice to go over the results, answer questions, and make recommendations.
 From the initial consultation appointment, the process usually takes 4-8 weeks.